-Goals Promo oting Quality of Life Protecting Investments Supporting Economic Development Objectives 2.
-Housing and senio 3.
-Recreation and visitor choices for young professionals ors on opportunities for youth, adults, ors e infrastructure to support future Compatible uses to reduce conflict Beautiful community Resilient waterfront that serves as an asset Community empowerment to encourage ownership, pride, and involvement Destination to attract visitors Employment and entertainment opportunities Exciting waterfront amenities that generat activity and income Active and unique downtown oolkit Consider establishing a TIRZ that encompasses the downtown and/or waterfront area as if financially feasible. nent T Encourage a local bank or create a new entity to pursue CDFI designation.
-Economic Development Toolkit Explore and research various economic development organizations formations to model that will best serve the City, County, and/or regional partners.
-Provide informational materials to property/business owners to seek funding opportunities on the Texas Comptroller's website or the Office of the Governor's website.
-SU й Finance director to maintain checklist of upcoming budget needs and requests.
-Idatio rfront Protection and Enhancements Page 132 Compile materials and submit an application for RESTORE funding for the three identified projects.
-Recommendations Utilize potential RESTORE funding to conserve and restore wetlands and build living shorelines to repair the natural ecosystem.
+Goals Promoting Quality of Life Protecting Investments Supporting Develor Objectives and vehice 2.
+Housing and senior 3.
+Recreation and visitor choices for young professionals ors on opportunities for youth, adults, ors e infrastructure to support future Compatible uses to reduce conflict Beautiful community Resilient waterfront that serves as an asset Community empowerment to encourage ownership, pride, and involvement 9.
+Destination to attract visitors 10.
+Employment and entertainment opportunities 11.
+Exciting waterfront amenities that generativity and income 12.
+Active and unique downtown olkit Consider financial feasibility of est tablishing a TIRZ that encompasses the downtown and/or waterfront areas. • nent To Encourage a local bank or create a new entity to pursue CDFI designation. evelopn Page 130 Explore and research various economic development organizations formations to model that will best serve the City, County, and/or regional partners.
+Economic Development Toolkit Page 130 Provide informational materials to property/business owners to seek funding opportunities on the Texas Comptroller's website or the Office of the Governor's website. • SL Finance director to maintain check dist of upcoming budget needs and requests. • ndation and Compile materials and submit an application for RESTORE funding for the three identified projects.
+Recommendations ont Protection and nhancements Page 132 Utilize potential RESTORE funding to conserve and restore wetlands and build living shorelines to repair the natural ecosystem.
 Rec Identify the desired placement and path of a boardwalk in Port Lavaca.
-Consider developing a detailed plan for the boardwalk design.
-Water Continue to pursue RESTORE an d FEMA funding to remove the sunken barges from n the bay.
-Water Recreation and Ecotourism Page 138 Consider a feasibility study to identify water-related sports that are underserved in the region.
-Allow, encourage, and advertise watersport rentals along the bay to provide entertainment to residents and attract visitors.
-Develop promotional materials for Port Lavaca's waterfront amenities to attract visitors from across the state and country. r Recreatior Ecotourism Page 138 Identify a preferred location for watersport vendors.
-Water Coordinate with potential sponsors to host annual watersport events identified through the feasibility study.
+Consider developing a detailed plan for the boardwalk design. • Waterf E Continue to pursue RESTORE an d FEMA funding to remove the sunken barges from n the bay.
+Water Recreation and Ecotourism Page 138 advertise watersport rentals along to identify water-related sports that are underserved in the region.
+Allow, encourage, and is along the bay to provide entertainment to residents and attract visitors.
+Develop Port Lavaca's waterfront amenities to attract visitors from across the state and country. • r Recreatior Ecotourism Page 138 Identify a preferred location for wa watersport vendors.
+Water Coordinate with potential sponsors to host annual watersport events identified through the feasibility study. •